Installing your first Linux system

 sudo dd if=path/to.iso of=/dev/sdX bs=4M status=progress && sync

 Replace /dev/sdX with the USB device.
-Get this wrong and you overwrite a drive.
+Get that wrong and you overwrite the wrong drive.
+Linux is very consistent about not forgiving mistakes.

-Decide desktop or no desktop.
-For a laptop, pick a desktop environment with good power management, like GNOME or Cinnamon.
-For a lightweight machine, try XFCE or LXQt.
-Consider hardware support.
-Test Wi-Fi, graphics and suspend in a live session before installing.
-If the live image struggles with Nvidia, research the proprietary driver route.
-That saves time.
+Decide whether you want a desktop or not.
+For a laptop, pick something with decent power management, like GNOME or Cinnamon.
+For a lighter machine, XFCE or LXQt is a better fit.
+Check hardware support as well.
+Test Wi-Fi, graphics, and suspend in a live session before you install.
+If the live image struggles with Nvidia, look at the proprietary driver route first rather than guessing later.

-- Swap: use a swapfile instead of a swap partition unless you need hibernation.
-If you need hibernation, match swap size to RAM.
+/: 30–50 GB is enough for most installs. /home: the rest, unless you prefer a single root partition.- Swap: use a swapfile instead of a swap partition unless you need hibernation.
+If you do need hibernation, match swap size to RAM.

 If you want disk encryption, enable full-disk LUKS during installation.
-It costs little in performance and protects your data if the machine is lost.
+It does not cost much in performance and it protects the machine if it goes walkabout.

-1) Install with intent.
+Install with some intent.
 Boot the installer.
-Choose manual partitioning only if you planned layouts.
-If you are uncertain, use guided partitioning.
+Use manual partitioning only if you already planned the layout.
+If not, use the guided option.
 Create a standard, unprivileged user during install.
-I avoid using the root account for daily work.
+I avoid using the root account for everyday work.

-2) Post-install checklist.
-After first boot, do these tasks immediately:
+After the first boot, do these straight away:

 sudo apt update && sudo apt upgrade -y